lowtze/latin-books/Julia - Reed/Reed - Julia.md

 please.
 The constructions have been made as easy as possible, in order to give the child confidence from the beginning.
-Nowadays classes are often

----

-very large, and if translation is done in class, it is difficult to keep up the interest while a complicated construction is being puzzled out.
-If on the other hand, the translation is done at home, the confi- dence, and with it the interest, of the child may be marred from the first by difficulties that are beyond him.
+Nowadays classes are often very large, and if translation is done in class, it is difficult to keep up the interest while a complicated construction is being puzzled out.
+If on the other hand, the translation is done at home, the confidence, and with it the interest, of the child may be marred from the first by difficulties that are beyond him.